 The compulsive behaviors that occur will interfere with everyday routines essentially ruling the individual’s life.
 There is no longer time to think about or do anything else except those things related to finding or using the next dose of drugs.

 In spite of the physical origins of compulsive drug use, opioid addiction lives inside a person’s thoughts and behaviors and can persist long after drug use ends.
 For these reasons, it’s essential for people struggling with opioid abuse, as well as those in recovery, to seek out some form professional treatment help.

-If you or someone you know struggles with opioid abuse or addiction, please don’t hesitate to call our toll-free helpline at to speak with one of our addictions specialists.
+If you or someone you know struggles with opioid abuse or addiction, please don’t hesitate to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our addictions specialists.
 We can assist you in finding and choosing a program of treatment that will offer supportive care for your needs.

 Compulsive behaviors, such as those associated with opiate addiction, can be changed through therapy.
 Behavioral therapy will assist in the changed routines and actions in response to triggers or stress.
 You can live a healthy, happy life that is not ruled by your addiction—call 800-598-5053 (Who Answers?) for help.